 - First bell rings at 7:40 a.m. (students admitted to the building) - Students arriving after 7:40 a.m., are considered tardy (unexcused) unless they have been called in or signed in by a parent/guardian - Attendance line 630-529-1600 (please leave a message on the attendance line to report absences or tardies before 8:00 a.m.
 State your child's name along with a reason for the absence or tardy - If it is necessary to speak to someone prior to 8:00 a.m., please call 630-671-2940 or 2941 - After 8:00 a.m., the main school phone number will be available at 630-529-1600 - Students are not to be on campus prior to 7:30.
-There is no supervision on duty prior to this time - Students should leave the school building and school grounds at 2:50 p.m., unless participating in an after school activity - Students must walk their bikes, skateboards, etc., while on the school campus - Food or drink is not allowed on school grounds unless approved for a school sponsored activity
+There is no supervision on duty prior to this time - Students should leave the school building and school grounds at 2:50 p.m., unless participating in an after school activity - Students must walk their bikes, skateboards, etc., while on the school campus - E-bikes and e-scooters are not permitted on school property during arriva/dismissal times and during school hours - Food or drink is not allowed on school grounds unless approved for a school sponsored activity